Perjury Always Spells Trouble in Oklahoma

 While this may seem convoluted, it is important to know that the perjury laws are in place to protect the judicial system.
 They are meant to encourage witnesses to tell the truth to the best of their ability.
 Society and the judicial process suffer when a witness says what someone else wants them to say instead of what they really think or believe to be true.

-The Claremore Lawyer is here to help you.
+We at Claremore Lawyer want to help you.
 Don’t delay.
 Call us today.

 If you prefer written correspondence, submit your question using the form at the top right of this page.